sammydick22/oracle/src/game_sdk/game/README.md

 ### 2. State Management

-Easy and flexible wayto define the state management, what the agent sees and how that changes.
+Easy and flexible way to define the state management, what the agent sees and how that changes.

 ```python
 def get_state_fn(function_result: FunctionResult, current_state: dict) -> dict: